MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 3. Display the full names of all children whose surnames start with `Mac` or `Mc`.
 Forenames are to be alphabetical.

-4. Display only the LEGO gifts.
+4. Display only the LEGO toys.

 5. Calculate the total cost of all the gifts.